Kitware/ParaView/Documentation/release/dev/python-class-types-creation.md

 now deferred until they are needed.
 This helps speed up ParaView Python initialization.

-This change should be large transparent to users except for those who were directly accessing proxy types from the `paraview.servermanager` as follows:
+This change should be largely transparent to users except for those who were directly accessing proxy types from the `paraview.servermanager` as follows:

     # will no longer work